art0007i/ResoniteMario64/README.md

 A [BepisLoader](https://github.com/ResoniteModding/BepisLoader) mod
 for [Resonite](https://resonite.com/) that allows you to spawn in and control mario from Super Mario 64.

+To spawn mario use the "Spawn Mario" button from the public folder (Or any button tagged with "SpawnMario").
+You can also find a bunch of useful prefabs like interactables or different types of colliders in that folder.

 Made possible by [libsm64](https://github.com/libsm64/libsm64).
 I also used [CVRSuperMario64](https://github.com/kafeijao/Kafe_CVR_Mods/tree/master/CVRSuperMario64) as a reference for creating this.